destaMo/Scrum-Notes/content/web_development/skills/web-security-fundamentals.md

 - Are all Cookies secure?
 Is there a way for a non developer to access local storage or browse a Cookie?
 - What the default approach for data input by the user and why?
 Should you trust it or not and why?
 - What does it actually mean, when a website has a padlock icon next to the domain?
+- How to take care of your personal and customer sensitive data i.e. SSH keys, 3rd API keys for integrations, AWS keys and rules?
+- Can you describe the challenges for storing exchanging customer sensitive data inside the team?
+Which challenges described in the [secret management article](https://www.ekransystem.com/en/blog/secrets-management) are being solved by the tool like [quickforget](https://quickforget.com/)?
+And what kind of challenges are addressed by [Vault](https://www.vaultproject.io/)?

  ### 📝 Katas